Cheers To Your Health

 How to Cut Back

-It may seem like a bummer to cut back on your drinking during the holidays but remember that you can be festive without alcohol!
+It may seem hard to cut back on your drinking during the holidays but remember that you can be festive without alcohol!
 And think about how great you will feel without dealing with the post party hangover.
 Cheers to your health!